Dealing with Anxiety in Addiction Recovery

 Most of us will experience these every so often.
 It is completely normal to.
-However, as above, anxiety disorders will typically be longer term and fairly persistent.
+However, as above, anxiety disorders will typically be longer-term and fairly persistent.
 They can severely impact your life and overall health and wellbeing.

 Anxiety and substance abuse disorder.

-As we’ve already seen, many people turn to drink and drugs to deal with anxiety in the first place.
+As we’ve already seen, many people turn to alcohol and drugs to deal with anxiety in the first place.
 This is a form of self-medication.
 It can quickly develop into dependence and even outright addiction.

 At the same time, substance addiction rewires the brain.
 It causes the brain to depend on the substance in question, becoming entirely reliant on it.
 Coming off drugs causes withdrawal as the brain is starved of the drugs on which it is reliant.
 Among many other symptoms, withdrawal typically causes anxiety.

 Therefore, addiction and anxiety are often bedfellows.
 Sometimes anxiety is already present, a contributory factor to addiction.
 Then again, sometimes anxiety is a result of addiction recovery.
 Regardless, anxiety will decrease your chance of maintaining sobriety.
-It will severely impact your health and wellbeing.
+It will severely impact your health and well-being.